optimizely/labs/labs/optimizely-data-cli/README.md

 Enriched Events are partitioned into two top-level datasets, [decisions] (`type=decisions`) and [conversions] (`type=events`).
 Each of these datasets is partitioned by date and experiment (for decisions) or event type (for conversions).

-You can use `oevents ls` to list the all of the experiments that produced decision data on a given date:
+You can use `oevents ls` to list all of the experiments that produced decision data on a given date:

 ```sh
 $ oevents ls --type decisions --date 2020-05-10